florath/wvw-covid19-datapool/Readme.rst

       ecdc_xlsx johns_hopkins_github gouv_fr_covid19_emergency_room_visits
       rki_cases

-And the 10 liner to read and display the data:
+And the 10 liner to read, filter and display the data:

 .. code:: python